Raymond-ap/ecommerce/README.md

 # ecommerce
-Ecommerce app built with django
+A Ecommerce application built with django and bootstrap template